TRAVERSE ENGINEERING

 Is TRI stamped engineering?

-No, TRI is advisory assessment only and is not stamped engineering.
-TRI provides decision support and risk identification to inform your engineering process, but does not replace field verification, detailed engineering design, or permitting approvals.
+No. TRI is advisory assessment only.
+It provides decision support and risk identification — it does not replace field verification, detailed engineering design, or permitting approvals.

 Pricing